Pulmonary Pneumocystis jiroveci infection

 Treatment and prognosis

-Most patients with acute infection are treated with trimethoprim-sulfamethoxazole (co-trimoxazole or TMP-SMZ), combined with corticosteroids in patients with moderate to severe infections 8.
+Most patients with acute infection are treated with trimethoprim-sulfamethoxazole (co-trimoxazole or TMP-SMZ) 17, combined with corticosteroids in patients with moderate to severe infections 8.
 The same agent may be used as prophylaxis.
 A number of alternative agents may also be employed, both for acute treatment and prophylaxis, although these are beyond the scope of this article.
+Some of these include certain naphthoquinones such as atovaquone 17.

 Overall, with prompt treatment, survival is good (50-95%), although relapses are common 9.